spacebarchat/docs/docs/contributing/reverse-engineering/voice/webrtc.md

 # WebRTC Signaling

-Since WebRTC is a well-defined open standard and the browser-built in API's are heavily documented in many online sources, we are not going to focus on the WebRTC browser API and how to use it to connect.
+Since WebRTC is a well-defined open standard and the browser-built in APIs are heavily documented in many online sources, we are not going to focus on the WebRTC browser API and how to use it to connect.
 Rather, this document will focus on the Discord-specific signaling portion of the connection establishment.
 For details on using the browser's WebRTC API, you can reference [Mozilla Developer Docs](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection)

 ## Connecting to voice